ak2502/geo_crioIDB/README.md

 This is my project for #IBelieveinDoing Projects Edition program from Crio.Do

-1) Filter and cleaned the existing dataset
+1) Filter and cleaned the existing dataset by selecting suitable attributes and handling NaN values.
    Saving the cleaned dataset as csv file

 2) Plotiing the cleaned data using boxplot